New Version of the Apogee / 3DR FAQ Online

 If you've ever played any of our games, or if you've ever wondered "Why is that?" - then you owe it to yourself to check out the Apogee FAQ today.
 Spend some time and read it all, you'll be amazed at the amount of information in here.

-BTW, all the games listed in the first question used to be our projects at some point.
+BTW, all the games listed in the first question used to be our games at some point.
 The FAQ will tell you a little about that.